Siege of Gaza City: 10 January

-Hamas denied it has lost command-and-control network in the Gaza Strip and published videos of al Qassem Brigades operations in Northern Gaza including Sheikh Radwan but the videos were dated to late December 2023.
-Institute for the Study of War (ISW) claimed that Hamas command and control network has been dismantled but Hamas forces are in Gaza City are not yet defeated specially in the southern Gaza City where the Zaytoun Battalion have access to a rear safe haven in the Central Governorate.
-The ISW speculated that remaining Hamas forces in northern Gaza Strip are shifting their strategy to fix Israeli forces in the area to prevent the IDF forces from moving southwards.
+Hamas denied it has lost command-and-control network in the Gaza Strip and published videos of al-Qassam Brigades operations in Northern Gaza including Sheikh Radwan but the videos were dated to late December 2023.
+Institute for the Study of War (ISW) claimed that Hamas command and control network had been dismantled but Hamas forces are in Gaza City were not yet defeated specially in the southern Gaza City where the Zaytoun Battalion had access to a rear safe haven in the Central Governorate.
+The ISW speculated that remaining Hamas forces in northern Gaza Strip were shifting their strategy to fix Israeli forces in the area to prevent the IDF forces from moving southwards.

 12 January

-As the IDF discovered a PIJ underground tunnel network in Shujaiya neighborhood which the IDF had not previously noticed despite being one kilometer from the border with Israel.
+As the IDF discovered a PIJ underground tunnel network in Shuja'iyya neighborhood which the IDF had not previously noticed despite being one kilometer from the border with Israel.
 The IDF described the remaining Hamas fighters having gone into a "guerilla mode" after the deaths of most Hamas battalion commanders and disrupt IDF attempts to dismantle the remaining Hamas military infrastructure.

 16 January

-According to the Institute for the Study of War Palestinian militias are likely infiltrating areas which were previously cleared by the IDF.
+According to the Institute for the Study of War, Palestinian militias were likely infiltrating areas which were previously cleared by the IDF.
 There is a similar but more limited renewal of Palestinian activity in other locations that Israeli forces previously conducted clearing operations around the northern Gaza Strip as well.
-According to Israel Hamas is trying to restore its control over northern Gaza Strip by rehabilitating local police.
+According to Israel, Hamas was trying to restore its control over northern Gaza Strip by rehabilitating local police.
 As a result Israeli forces have "repositioned" themselves in Gaza City after they had withdrawn earlier.

 17 January

-As Israeli forces repositioned themselves throughout the North Gaza axis, Al-Qassam brigades claimed to have ambushed a group of soldiers in a Namer APC and killed several.
-The paramilitary group on later uploaded a video on their military broadcast of the attack, showing the Namer getting ambushed in a dual attack, first by a Shawadh IED detonation and secondly by an additional Yasin-105 rocket fired by a Qassam Brigade militants, killing 10 soldiers whose dog tags were shown at the end of the video.
+As Israeli forces repositioned themselves throughout the North Gaza axis, al-Qassam brigades claimed to have ambushed a group of soldiers in a Namer APC and killed several.
+The paramilitary group on later uploaded a video on their military broadcast of the attack, showing the Namer getting ambushed in a dual attack, first by a Shawadh IED detonation and secondly by an additional Yasin-105 rocket fired by an al-Qassam Brigade militants, killing 10 soldiers whose dog tags were shown at the end of the video.